aimbrain/aimbrain-cli/README.md

 # aimbrain-cli

-aimbrain-cli is a simple to use Command Line Interface that allows you to perform common day to day tasks quickly and easily.
+aimbrain-cli is a simple to use Command Line Interface that allows you to test AimBrain's API endpoints quickly and easily.

 ## Getting Started